allen218/AlgorithmDemo30/README.md

 1. To solve the problem of 0 or 1 bag by recalling method
 2. To solve the problem of 0 or 1 bag by dynamic planing method with two dimensional array
-2. To solve the problem of 0 or 1 bag by dynamic planing method with a dimensional array
+3. To solve the problem of 0 or 1 bag by dynamic planing method with a dimensional array

+### Topological Sort

+1. To implement a topological sort by Kahn

 ## Chinese: